suitangi/Minimal-Newtab/README.md

   ]
 }
 ```
+The `background.json` name should not be changed and should be in the resources directory.
 The menu for choosing sources will be automatically generated if there is more than one source.
-It takes the name from the name field in the json list of sources.
+It takes the name from the name field in the json of each source.
 The saved name in the `chrome.local.stoage` also uses the name field.

 *Disclaimer: I do not own any of the artwork or cinemagraphs used in this extension.
 Credit goes to their respective owner (anime stuio/publisher) and original poster cyan1618 on Imgur.*